Rihon Daimary

-Rihon Daimari (born 1 January 1960 in Udalguri, Assam) is an Indian politician and former lawmaker from the state of Assam.
+Rihon Daimary (born 1 January 1960 in Udalguri, Assam) is an Indian politician and former lawmaker from the state of Assam.He currently serves as the Deputy Chief executive member of the Bodoland Territorial Council since 2025.
 He was a member of the Assam Legislative Assembly from the Bodoland People's Front until 2021.
 He became a minister in the Sarbananda Sonowal-led government in 2016.
 He was elected for the fourth time from the Udalguri constituency.